 IN WITNESS WHEREOF, the City of Pensacola has caused these presents to be signed in the name of the City of Pensacola by its Mayor and its seal to be hereunto affixed, attested by its City Clerk, on the date first above written.

-in our presence: BY:
+BY:

 Witness: Ashton Hayward, Mayor City of Pensacola

 Witness: ATTEST:

+vy Itiless.
 Clerk, City of Pensacola